Draggie306/EditingCheatSheets/A Level/Earth's Life Support Systems.md

 ### Sediments
-Sedimentary rocks include limestone, shale
+Sedimentary rocks include limestone, shale and sandstone.
+As sediment, from organic matter, builds up over time, the sediment at the base of an accumulation may be compressed and turned into rock, a process known as **lithification**.

 ## Case study: the Amazon Rainforest